Generic name: aripiprazole (injection) [ AR-i-PIP-ra-zole ]

 What should I avoid while receiving Aristada?

-This medication may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be alert.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Dizziness or severe drowsiness can cause falls, fractures, or other injuries.
+Avoid driving or hazardous activity until you know how this medicine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Avoid drinking alcohol.
 Dangerous side effects could occur.